lip6/coriolis/docker/ubuntu24.04/README.rst

 Docker development container
 ============================

-For users intending to build Coriolis from sources we provide this development container environment.
+For users intending to build Coriolis from sources we provide a development container environment.
 It is including companions projects Alliance and Alliance Check Toolkit.

+This folder provides two Docker compose deployments:
+    - A standard, volume based one
+    - A second one using local folder binding for the Coriolis workspace

+They mainly differ in the way the persistence of the Coriolis workspace folder is achieved.
+The default one (as used by VSCode's devcontainer extension) retrieves all repos from GitHub before configuring the workspace.
+While the bounded version requires the user to get the source code by himself previously.
+See guide bellow.

 Purpose
 ^^^^^^^